trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 Aim to create a logo with a large resolution.
 For 4K images 500 pixels x 500 pixels will suffice.

+For simplicity, the process below will always result in a circular nadir, whether you use a circular logo or square logo to start with.

-If you want to create a circular image in the nadir, make sure to use a transparent background and to save as a `.png` image.
+If you use as a circular image for the nadir, make sure to use a transparent background and to save as a `.png` image.

 [Here are some example nadir logos](https://github.com/trek-view/nadir-patcher/tree/master/nadir-library).